javoire/dyslexia-friendly/README.md

 Features
 --------

 When active, there's the option to change the font on all web sites to either Open Dyslexic or Comic Sans.
-There page's visual appearance is also enhanced with odd/even background shading of paragraphs and a vertical ruler that follow the mouse cursor.
+The visual appearance of all web sites is also enhanced with odd/even background shading of paragraphs and a vertical ruler that follows the mouse cursor.

 The features listed here are also implemented: http://antijingoist.github.io/web-accessibility/